Stage 1: National Screening

 Stage 2: Screening by the Institute of International Education

-Embassies and Commissions must submit their nominations to the Institute of International Education (IIE) office in Washington, DC by October 1.
+Embassies and Commissions must submit their nominations to the Institute of International Education (IIE) office in the U.S. by October 1.
 The deadline for applicants to submit their applications to the Embassy or Commission varies by country.
 Please check with the Embassy or Fulbright Commission in your country to learn of its application deadline.

 IIE reviews all submitted applications for basic eligibility and then convenes regional Candidate Review Committees (CRC) to evaluate the applications.